publishlab/node-acme-client/README.md

 Uses [openssl-wrapper](https://www.npmjs.com/package/openssl-wrapper) to execute commands using the OpenSSL CLI.

-This backend requires OpenSSL to be installed and available in `$PATH`.
+This engine requires OpenSSL to be installed and available in `$PATH`.

 #### Example